vinspdb/FAIRY/README.md

 *Vincenzo Pasquadibisceglie, Annalisa Appice, Donato Lucente, Donato Malerba*

-[*FOX: a neuro-Fuzzy model for process Outcome prediction and eXplanation*]
+[*FAIRY: an approach for concept drift detection and adaptation in process discovery*]